 Presently, if you open a YouTube video on, for instance, Safari and tap on the PiP button, you will see the floating window for a second before it disappears.

-Here, I will present you two ways through which you can watch YouTube in picture in picture on iOS 14 —
+Here, I will present you three ways through which you can watch YouTube in picture-in-picture on iPhone

-Before following the below steps, make sure you have enabled iOS 14 picture in picture in the iPhone settings.
+Before following the below steps, make sure you have enabled iOS picture-in-picture in the iPhone settings.

 - Go to iPhone settings.
 Scroll down and tap on Shortcuts and toggle “Allow untrusted Shortcuts.”